Harwood alumni to perform at Zenbarn Dec. 28 to boost HU auditorium project

 The Harwood Alumni Music Night at Zenbarn aims to “bring the community together to celebrate Harwood's talented graduates and fundraise for the music department, which fed their musical passions,” Desrochers said.

-The program will include an open mic session, stand-up comedy, and performances by bands composed of Harwood alumni performers.
+The program will include opening and closing open-mic sessions, stand-up comedy, and performances by bands composed of Harwood alumni performers.
 Some program highlights:

-The open mic opportunity will start off the evening at 6 p.m., when anyone can hop on stage to play up to two songs; guitar, piano and mics provided.
+The first open mic will start off the evening at 6 p.m., when anyone can hop on stage to play up to two songs; guitar, piano and mics provided.
+A second open-mic opportunity at 10 p.m. will wrap up the evening, following the scheduled performers.
+To sign up in advance, use this online form.

-At 7 p.m., Harwood 2011 graduate, singer-songwriter Reid Parsons, will take the stage.
-Raised with early folk, blues and jazz influences, her songwriting landed her the top spot at the 2017 Advance Music Singer/Songwriter competition, which resulted in her recording a five-song EP in 2018.
-Parsons this year released her debut album, “Back to Back.”
+Following Greenleaf, Harwood 2011 graduate and singer-songwriter Reid Parsons will take the stage for an hour-long set.
+Raised with early folk, blues and jazz influences, Parsons’ songwriting landed the top spot at the 2017 Advance Music Singer/Songwriter competition, which resulted in Parsons recording a five-song EP in 2018.
+Parsons this year released a debut album, “Back to Back.”

 Writing for Seven Days, Jordan Adams said this about Parsons’ style: “Parsons has a warm spirit.
 Even though her tunes touch on hardships and dark times, they impart a sense of hope that’s lately in short supply.”